Now more than ever, healthy employees are being considered integral to a productive work environment.

 On top of that, jobs requiring movement have slowly been replaced by sedentary tasks, with the possibility that employees aren’t receiving enough exercise.

 This has become especially evident with the dramatic shift to working from home many organizations experience due to the COVID-19 pandemic.
-As up to 66 percent of U.S. employees are working remotely at least part-time, their health has been affected.
+As up to 66% of U.S. employees are working remotely at least part-time, their health has been affected.
 The remote nature of work from home has led to many employees feeling like their work-life balance has been disrupted.

-A survey conducted by a sleep-related researcher Sleep Standards found that many employees working from home due to COVID-19 experience disruptions during sleep; out of the participants, 22 percent of Gen Xers found their sleep had been especially affected.
+A survey conducted by a sleep-related researcher Sleep Standards found that many employees working from home due to COVID-19 experience disruptions during sleep; out of the participants, 22% of Gen Xers found their sleep had been especially affected.
 Lack of sleep has a direct effect on lower productivity and should leave employers with concern.

 In general, the health of your staff directly affects your bottom line.
 Whether from lower productivity to indirect employee health costs, the wellness of your employees can have a direct effect on your revenue.
 For example: